ulinja/ulinja/README.md

 🌱 I’m currently learning Ansible and C++.

-🔖 I'm a python, bash and java programmer.
+🔖 I'm a python and bash programmer.

 <!---
 ulinja/ulinja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.